 - Uncle Press in The Pendragon Adventure will show up at Bobby's doorstep and take him on some cool outing, like a helicopter ride, or tell him about his adventures in some exotic locale.

 - Walker Boh of the Shannara series served this role to Par and Coll Ohmsford, albeit in a more cranky manner than most.

-- In The Trolls, Aunt Sally is the female version for the kids.
+- In The Trolls, Aunt Sally is the female version — a cool aunt — for the kids.

 - Great-Uncle Louis thinks he's a cool uncle, but only Robbie really thinks he is.

 - Discworld: City ruler Lord Havelock Vetinari is the epitome of cool and cunning.
-But from the novel Night Watch onwards, the character of his only living relative, the aunt alluded to in Guards!
-Guards!, is opened up a little: it is hinted that Vetinari learnt a lot of his skills from Auntie Bobbie (Lady Roberta de Meserole), who is a political manipulator, a Seamstress where she needs to be, possibly one of only a handful of female Assassins, and a lady of guile, insight, cunning and wisdom.
+But from the novel Night Watch onward, the character of his only living relative, the aunt alluded to in Guards!
+Guards!, is opened up a little: it is hinted that Vetinari learned a lot of his skills from Auntie Bobbie (Lady Roberta de Meserole), who is a political manipulator, a Seamstress where she needs to be, possibly one of only a handful of female Assassins, and a lady of guile, insight, cunning, and wisdom.
 She has certainly raised Havelock in loco parentis after the undetailed death of his parents.
-A second wise woman in Havelock Venturi's life, an aunt-like character, has been the vampire Lady Margollota (although some interpretations hint at a sexual relationship.)
+A second wise woman in Havelock Vetinari's life, an aunt-like character, has been the vampire Lady Margolotta (although some interpretations hint at a sexual relationship).